Nextiva / Blog / Customer Experience

 • Voice and chat metadata: Analyzes the structure and frequency of support interactions for optimization.

-• Social listening: Monitors what people say about your brand across platforms—helpful in spotting sentiment shifts.
+• Social listening: Monitors what people say about your brand across platforms — helpful in spotting sentiment shifts.

 • Online review monitoring: Tracks reviews and ratings to identify recurring issues or highlight strengths.

 Inferred data relies on interpretation and prediction.
 It combines patterns in transactional data and behaviors to anticipate what customers might do next.
-This type of data is at the core of customer experience analytics solutions and advanced customer experience analytics tools.

-• Sentiment analysis: Uses AI to interpret tone and emotion in customer messages or reviews
+• Sentiment analysis: Uses AI to interpret tone and emotion in customer messages or reviews.

-• Predictive behavior: Forecasts future actions, like churn risk or upsell potential, based on past activity
+• Predictive behavior: Forecasts future actions, like churn risk or upsell potential, based on past activity.

-• Behavioral segmentation: Groups customers by habits or preferences to tailor marketing and support
+• Behavioral segmentation: Groups customers by habits or preferences to tailor marketing and support.

 YouTube Video